Oceans, Coastal Processes and Landforms

 8. tidal ranges are also strongly influenced by local sea bed and coastal landforms.

 In areas with substantial tides tidal power has been explored as a power generating option (e.g. Bay of Fundy).
 This has substantial environmental impact, however, because a dam has to be built across the mouth of a bay.
-This interferes with fish and other marine life.
+This does interfere with fish and other marine life which raises environmental concerns.
 See Figures 16.7 and 16.8 “Tidal range and Tidal power” (4CE, pp. 500-501; Fig. 16.7 3CE, p.
 492).

 II.
 Littoral (Coastal) Systems

 In this course we will focus on the littoral (coastal) zone.
 Within most littoral (coastal) environments, there are four main zones: